 Good sources of naringenin include grapefruit, oranges, and tomatoes.

-Vitamin C acts as an antioxidant in the body.
-It also works to not only protect, but also enhance your hyaluronic acid levels.
+By know you likely know that vitamin C acts as an antioxidant in the body.
+But it also works to protect and also enhance your body’s hyaluronic acid and collagen levels.

 Not a fan of oranges or berries?
 Don’t worry!
 You can get still get your daily dose with other good sources of vitamin C, which include kiwis, avocados, cherries, mangoes, broccoli, Brussels sprouts, and bell peppers.